 1. Tell me more about Rise Art and how did end up with this venture?

 We started Rise Art as a way to help people discover great art they love.
 Collecting art shouldn't be limited to the wealthy and well-connected.
 Rise Art is a trusted guide for anyone interested in owning great art.
 Simply come to Rise Art and take our free art-style quiz.
 Our art world insiders will put together a collection of work based on your unique taste in art, and when you find something you love, you can buy art online or rent it in your home taking advantage of our risk-free approach to owning art.

 2. What type of artists do you feature in Rise art – how do you choose your artists?

-3. Do you think artists are sticking it out here or London or fleeing somewhere else to do their art.
+3. Do you think artists are sticking it out here in London or fleeing somewhere else to do their art?

 I think there is a mixture of both.
-Some artists really benefit from the collaborative opportunities and the density of art related organizations that are based in the capital.
+Some artists really benefit from the collaborative opportunities and the density of art-related organizations that are based in the capital.
 I think the capital is a really great place for those artists at the earlier stages of their careers to be based.
-For more established artists, I think there is a drift from London, and you can see that now in where most of the YBAs in the 90s are now based.
+For more established artists, I think there is a drift from London, and you can see that now is where most of the YBAs in the 90s are now based.

-4. How did your collaboration with Bloomsbury art fair come about?
+4. How did your collaboration with the Bloomsbury art fair come about?

 5. What can we expect from Rise Art in the future?

 We have some great collaborations coming up with Museums, Galleries and Top Artists around the world.
 We are working with organizations to release original works by artists from Peter Blake to Banksy online while making them accessible.
 With our new risk-free art rentals model, you'll be able to rent a Takashi Murakami for under £100 a month and try it in your home before you buy it.